‘We’re not here to fit in. We’re here to stand out.’ MIKE MUIR – SUICIDAL TENDENCIES – JUICE MAGAZINE

 Juice Magazine continued to produce, promote and sponsor a variety of successful events.
 The Dave Matthew’s Easterfest, hosted by Juice Magazine drew 15,000, while the Urban Phenomenon event drew 11,000 in Los Angeles.
 Five and Alive at Riverside in NYC raised money to build on to the Riverside Skatepark and the Soulfest raised enough money to build a house for Habitat for Humanity.

 In 1999, Juice Magazine moved its operations to the home of sound, surf and skate, Venice Beach, California and jumped into the battle for a skatepark in Venice.
 The Juice Magazine Venice Skate Park rally collected signatures to show support for a public skatepark in Venice, CA and a multitude of events created awareness for the cause.
-This along with many other activities concluded in the opening of the new Venice Skateboard Plaza in Venice, CA on Oct 3, 2009.
+This, along with many other activities spearheaded by the VSA (Venice Skateboarding Association), concluded in the opening of the new Venice Skateboard Plaza in Venice, CA on Oct 3, 2009.

 In 2000, the one and only Steve Olson joined the Juice team, and brought his unique style to the interview format.
 Soon after, sk8/surf icons Jay Adams, Jeff Ho, Christian Hosoi, Herbie Fletcher, Dibi Fletcher, James O’Mahoney, Ted Terrebonne and Dave Duncan all began to contribute their expertise to the cause.
-Guest interviewers include punk rock luminaries Ian MacKaye of Minor Threat, Jeff Ament of Pearl Jam and Corey Parks of the U.S Bombs.
+Guest interviewers have included punk rock luminaries Ian MacKaye of Minor Threat, Jeff Ament of Pearl Jam, Chuck Dukowski of Black Flag and Corey Parks of the U.S Bombs, plus skate legends: Steve Caballero and Jason Jessee.

 Through the years, Juice Magazine has had the great honor to work with the best and, at the same time, has earned accolades in several significant publications, including Rolling Stone, Entrepreneur, CMJ, Men’s Journal, Musican’s Guide to Touring and Promotions, Hits, People and MTV.com.